 Pujol is probably the most known and best restaurant in Mexico City.
-The restaurant is currently the number 9 restaurant on the world’s best list and number 5 in Latin America.
+The restaurant is currently number 5 on both the world’s best list and on Latin America’s best list.

 The Mexican food found at Pujol features indigenous ingredients.
 Book in advance its multi-course tasting menu in the dining room or the “taco omakase” menu at the bar.
 And when I mean to reserve a spot in advance, I mean before or as soon as you book your flight.

 Another restaurant featured on the world’s best list, Quintonil is currently number 9 in the world and number 8 in Latin America.
 Their 10-course tasting menu features modern Mexican cuisine with fresh ingredients and can also be paired with an international selection of wine.